Alcantara dominant, shuts down Padres in Marlins' 3-0 win - WHIZ News

 Rojas tripled in the sixth and Stallings followed with an RBI single to center over a drawn-in infield to pad Miami’s lead.

+“They were the best two guys in the order all night,” Miami manager Don Mattingly said of Rojas and Stallings.
+“It was good to see Miggy use the whole field again and get back to being himself, not trying to do too much.”

 Steven Okert relieved Alcantara and pitched a perfect eighth.
 Tanner Scott followed and got the first two outs, then walked Jake Cronenworth and allowed pinch-hitter Wil Myers’ single.
-Ha-Seong Kim lined out to shortstop after a 12-pitch at-bat for Scott’s 17th save.
+Ha-Seong Kim lined out to second baseman Jon Berti after a 12-pitch at-bat for Scott’s 17th save.

+“Redemption — today’s another day,” said Scott, who squandered a save opportunity in the ninth Sunday.
+“It’s my saying, and I was just going with it.”

 Musgrove was lifted after six innings.
 The right-hander allowed three runs, eight hits, struck out five and hit a batter.